Everyone procrastinates, but that doesn’t mean it’s inevitable.

-Challenge: You can and should work on assignments in one hour blocks (or shorter).
+Challenge: You can work on assignments in one hour blocks (or shorter), and many people benefit from working in shorter blocks.
 This will help you break the task down into smaller pieces, thereby making it seem more manageable.
 If you know that you can work on one part of the project for one hour, then it won’t seem so daunting, and you will be less likely to procrastinate.
 Some people find, however, that they do need longer blocks of time in order to really produce anything.
 Therefore, like all of the strategies outlined here, know yourself.

 Break it down

 The day you get an assignment, break it up into the smallest possible chunks.
 Using the Learning Center’s weekly action plan can help.
 When you break a project down, it never has a chance to take on gargantuan proportions in your mind.
 If you’re working on a research paper, for example, you can say to yourself, “Right now, I’m going to write the introduction.
 That’s all, just the introduction!”
 And you may be more likely to sit down and do that, than you will to sit down and “write the paper.”
 If you’re working remotely and feel overwhelmed by assignments for multiple classes, breaking your assignments down into smaller tasks can help your week feel more manageable.
 Focusing on studying one chapter of your chemistry textbook and writing an introduction to your research paper and building from there may feel more manageable than focusing on having a chemistry test and a research paper due in the same week.